 Note: To support this transaction type, you must configure your switches to pass the UUI provided by your T-Server.
-Moreover, the trunks involved must not drop this data.
+You must also ensure that the trunks involved do not drop this data.

 T-Server Transaction Type Support

 Table 3 shows which transaction types are supported by a specific T-Server.
 Use this table to determine the transaction types that are available for use with your T-Server.
 This applies both to the cast-type you specify in the configuration options for your T-Server, and to any client-designated route-type requests specified for transfers of calls.
 A blank table cell indicates that T-Server does not support a certain transaction type.